AnneSophN/the-bard-says/README.md

 The `story` branch represents a feature branch that is to be rebased.

-On the `haiku` branch you find a script that prints a haiku:
+On the `story` branch you'll find a script that prints a very short story:

 ```shell
 $ python3 main.py